CBT: Change your thoughts, change your life!

 Changing our negative and self-defeating thoughts to those that are realistic and balanced is the work of Cognitive Behaviour Therapy (CBT), resulting in feeling better.
 CBT has strong research evidence to support its effectiveness.

-Dr. Arthur (Art) Rathgeber is certified in Cognitive Behaviour Therapy (CBT) from the Academy of Cognitive Therapy.
-He holds a Diplomate from the Academy, one of six in the province of BC.
+Dr. Arthur Rathgeber is certified in Cognitive Behaviour Therapy (CBT) from the Academy of Cognitive Therapy.
+He holds a Diplomate from the Academy.
 For further information on the Academy of Cognitive Therapy, please visit our Links page.

 Dr. Rathgeber is also certified in CBT through the Canadian Association of Cognitive Behavioural Therapies (CACBT-ACTCC).

-All client cases at Willow Grove Counselling, Inc. are supervised by Dr. Rathgeber.
+All client cases at Willow Grove Counselling, Inc. in Vancouver and Port Coquitlam are supervised by Dr. Rathgeber.

 You have already made the first step toward change and growth by reaching out.
 Experts have said that the impulse to seek therapy may well derive from a healthy sense that one can be helped by someone else.
 It is this courage that will allow you to be successful whatever your personal goals.
 Overall, the goal of therapy is to achieve a state of good mental health.